The Sisterhood (gothic rock band): Album trivia

-The final episode of BBC drama Spooks' seventh series references this album.
+The final episode of BBC drama Spooks seventh series referenced this album.
 The Russian code broadcast on a Cold War number station is "2.5.0.0.2.5.
 Finland Red, Egypt White.
 It is twice blest.
 It is twice blest.
 Rain from Heaven".
 This code activates a Russian sleeper agent in Faversham (also a reference to the Sisters of Mercy as the Faversham is a pub in Leeds that "was where goth's dark lords, the Sisters of Mercy, would hold court"), Kent to collect a hidden portable nuclear weapon to be taken to Grosvenor Square in London and detonated at 15:00hrs.
 Also, while trying to get to London Bridge through an unused underground tube tunnel, Lucas North says the sentence "What is lost can never be found"; a line from the "Giving Ground" track.

+The 2009 song "Soothsayer" by The Gray Kid samples the main riff from "Giving Ground" and was featured in the 2012 film The Brass Teapot.